defkef/defkef.github.io/_posts/2017-01-11-finding-composable-abstractions.markdown

 date:   2017-01-11
 share: y
 disqus: y
-author: Kevin
 ---

-Is there a method that reliably leads to composable abstractions?
+**Is there a method that reliably leads to composable abstractions?**

 I'm well aware of focusing first on the interface, not on the implemenation.
 However, I like Eric Normand's [approach][approach] of finding a physical metaphor even before you define the interface and come back to the physical metaphor when the implementation turns out to be flawed.
+He says

-"I've never met a good abstraction I couldn't turn into a good metaphor." he says.
+> "I've never met a good abstraction I couldn't turn into a good metaphor."

 When you want to build composable abstractions you have to start with the composition, not the implemenation.
-Programmers often start the other way around, they want to see some results on their screen.
+Programmers often start the other way around, because they want to see some results on their screen.
+Subsequent refactorings can only gain a local maximum, not the global.

+> Choice of abstraction matters.
+There is no way ro refactor Aristotelian into Newtonian Physics.

-His process towards good abstractions is
+His **process** towards good abstractions is

 1. Find a physical metaphor
   - Metaphors contain answers to questions